albetnov/100-days-of-code/log.md

 **Today's Progress**: Learned about more most used arrays object, iterator, and how to manually use iterator or explicitly call it

 **Thoughts:** Array methods is a lot.
 At this far i still barely understand about how to use `reduce()`.

+### Day 9: March 3, 2022

+**Today's Progress**: Learned about map datatype, set datatype, Object entity and fromEntity, weakMap datatype, weakSet datatype and their usage, `Object.keys(obj)` to get a key, `Object.values(obj)` to get a values, and `Object.entries(obj)` to get an entries,

+**Thoughts:** I was suprised since i never met this kinds of data types before...
+It can come in handy.